 The Comprehensive School Site Safety Plan was developed for Paloma Valley High School in collaboration with local agencies and the district office to fulfill Senate Bill 187 requirements.
 Components of this plan include child abuse reporting procedures, teacher notification of dangerous pupil procedures, disaster response procedures, procedures for safe arrival and departure from school, sexual harassment policy, and dress code policy.
-The school's most recent school safety plan was reviewed, updated, and discussed with school staff in the fall of 2013.
+The school's most recent school safety plan was reviewed, updated, and discussed with school staff in the fall of 2017.
 Minor changes have been made on an ongoing basis each year to address the changing dynamics of the school.

 The objective of Paloma Valley High School's Disaster Response & Crisis Management Plan is to provide the maximum practical protection for students and personnel primarily, and district property secondarily, in the event of a disaster.
 Paloma Valley has a strong school safety team consisting of teachers and classified employees that provide recommendations to administration so that adjustments can be made as the community and student population changes.
 To meet this objective, we have been preparing students and staff to be ready for a disaster or school emergency.
 Paloma Valley students and staff participate in emergency drills once a month with the exception of August and June.
 The Paloma Valley staff continues working with the District to update the emergency response plan and incorporate the National Incident Management System (NIMS).
 The Perris Union High School District Risk Management Officer maintains a current file of employees who complete Federal Emergency Management Agency (FEMA) courses including: IS 100 (Incident Command for Schools), IS 700 (NIMS) and IS 200 (Incident Command for Single Resources and Initial Action Incidents).
-These courses provide staff with the skills necessary for real life emergency supplies in condition such that injuries and damages will be minimized, and the actions needed in time of disaster may be carried on effectively b) To provide staff and students with appropriate instruction and practice, and parents with information, so as to effectively help each person respond properly in an emergency. c) To set up overall organization and specific procedures to be followed at a time of disaster, including the rendering of aid to victims and the protection and care of students until they can be safely reunited with their parents.
+These courses provide staff with the skills necessary for real life emergencies.
+Paloma Valley's Disaster Response & Crisis Management Plan has three major goals: a) To have buildings, furnishings, equipment, and emergency supplies in condition such that injuries and damages will be minimized, and the actions needed in time of disaster may be carried on effectively b) To provide staff and students with appropriate instruction and practice, and parents with information, so as to effectively help each person respond properly in an emergency. c) To set up overall organization and specific procedures to be followed at a time of disaster, including the rendering of aid to victims and the protection and care of students until they can be safely reunited with their parents.